 The emancipation analyst's work is not confined geographically or by sector.
-The focus on world security for all humanity is by definition all encompassing, thereby emancipation analysis can be in

-Europe and Africa, in economic, political, environmental and military spheres, and can be at the level of the home, as well as that of the state or the globe.
+The focus on world security for all humanity is by definition all encompassing, thereby emancipation analysis can be in Europe and Africa, in economic, political, environmental and military spheres, and can be at the level of the home, as well as that of the state or the globe.
 One exception, however, is at the level of identity security, that is to say, the universalist claims of emancipation theory are seen as contra the relativist claims of some of those who work in identity security issues.

-Insecuritisation Theory
+Insecuritization Theory

-Given that Foucault is instrumental in so many ways, a sound knowledge of at the very least Foucault's Discipline and Punish: The birth of the Prison and Security, Territory and Population are essential reading for any researcher interested in this approach.
-For those seeking to apply insecuritisation theory, the initial starting point is to identify a particular group who are the victim of security practices that make them the subject of a state of insecuritisation.
-With securitisation conceived of not as a speech act but rather a 'multidimensional process with skills; expert knowledge, institutional routines as well as discourses of danger', the insecuritisation analyst does not rely on discourse analysis alone, but rather utilises a number of research methods, including interviews.
-The impetus for how precisely these interviews are used is again taken from Foucault.
-Thus, like Foucault (with interviewing prisoners for Discipline and Punish) they refrain from directly quoting the interviews with security practitioners, as they want to give those who are subjected to insecuritisation a voice, and not speak for them (Bigo 2005: 4).
-In this, of course, lies a major contradiction with emancipation theorists, who wish to shape those voices towards defined, emancipatory ends in line with imaginings of world security.
+Given that Foucault is instrumental in so many ways, a sound knowledge of at the very least Foucault's Discipline and Punish: The Birth of the Prison and Security, Territory and Population is essential reading for any researcher interested in this approach.
+For those seeking to apply insecuritization theory, the initial starting point is to identify a particular group who are the victim of security practices that make them the subject of a state of insecuritization.
+With securitization conceived of not as a speech act but rather a 'multidimensional process with skills; expert knowledge, institutional routines as well as discourses of danger', the insecuritization analyst does not rely on discourse analysis alone, but rather utilizes a number of research methods, including interviews.
+As such they should be able to offer a more complete picture of any given securitization than securitization theorists, who have been criticized for focusing on too narrow an array of sources for pinpointing securitizing moves.
+80 Alas, the impetus for how precisely these interviews are used is again taken from Foucault.
+Thus, like Foucault (with interviewing prisoners for Discipline and Punish) they refrain from directly quoting the interviews with security practitioners, as they want to give those who are subjected to insecuritization a voice, and not speak for them.81 In this, of course, lies a major contradiction with emancipation theorists, who wish to shape those voices towards defined, emancipatory ends in line with imaginings of world security.

-The identification of the insecuritised, and the granting to them of a voice, is followed by an analysis of the nature of the particular security field.
+The identification of the insecuritized, and the granting to them of a voice, is followed by an analysis of the nature of the particular security field.
 Here, it is important to identify the social rules that operate within the field, to acquire an understanding of the habitus of the agents, and also to be able to map the nature of the capital possessed by the agents (social, economic, and cultural).
-The purpose is to be able to identify the doing, it is possible that the insecuritisation analyst might bring about a different framing, but there is no universalist frame against which this can be done.
-For example, Huysmans' study of migration and asylum in the EU is informed by the following research questions: 'What makes a restrictive migration policy a security policy rather than economic policy?
-What is specific about framing these policy issues in terms of security?
-How does it differ from human rights or aesthetic framings?'
-(2006: 146)
+The purpose is to be able to identify the

-[T]ransversal field of processes of (in)securitisation whereby a certain number of professionals [...] occupy the dominant positions.
+[T]ransversal field of processes of (in)securitization whereby a certain number of professionals [...] occupy the dominant positions.
 By maintaining these positions, they exclude alternative discourses. [...]
 The field is thus established between these 'professionals' with specific 'rules of the game' and rules that presuppose a particular mode of socialization or habitus.
-(Bigo 2006: 113)
+(Huysmans, The Politics of Insecurity, p.
+153)